 The MIT community can tap into this vast array of resources through the Libraries' website, http://libraries.mit.edu/, or on-the-go through the MIT mobile app and the Libraries' mobile website, http://m.mit.edu/libraries/.
 MIT students, faculty, and researchers can also request materials from Ivy League partner institutions, as well as other libraries worldwide, through MIT's WorldCat, http://mit.worldcat.org/, and use over a dozen other academic libraries in the Boston area, http://libraries.mit.edu/blc/.

 On campus, students can find numerous spaces in the Libraries for quiet study or group collaboration.
-Dewey and Hayden libraries offer secure 24/7 study spaces accessible with a student ID.
-Group study rooms in several library locations can be reserved in advance and are equipped with LCD screens and video coferencing capabilities.
-See http://libraries.mit.edu/about/ for a complete list of library locations, hours, and study spaces.
+Barker, Dewey and Hayden libraries offer secure 24/7 study spaces accessible with a student ID.
+Group study rooms in several library locations can be reserved in advance and are equipped with LCD screens and video conferencing capabilities.
+See http://libraries.mit.edu/hours/ for a complete list of library locations, hours, and study spaces.

-Students can learn about library resources and research tools in workshops (http://libraries.mit.edu/classes/), online tutorials (http://libraries.mit.edu/videos/), and in-person consultations (http://libraries.mit.edu/consultations/).
-Reference assistance is available through Ask Us! and directly from expert librarians (http://libraries.mit.edu/ask-us/).
+Students can learn about library resources and research tools in workshops (http://libraries.mit.edu/classes/), online tutorials (http://libraries.mit.edu/videos/), research guides (http://libraries.mit.edu/research-guides) and one-on-one consultations with librarians.
+Reference assistance is available through Ask Us! (http://libraries.mit.edu/ask-us/).